Keto Pumpkin Muffins

-I recommend baking the muffins for 20 minutes, then insert a skewer in the center of one muffin and if the center comes out clean, they are ready to remove from the oven.
+I recommend baking the muffins for 20 minutes, then inserting a skewer in the center of one muffin, and if the center comes out clean, they are ready to remove from the oven.

 You can add many keto-friendly toppings on top of your prepared muffins.
 Cool the muffins down before adding any toppings.
 The best keto toppings are:

-Keto icing – see recipe card for the recipe.
+- Keto icing – see recipe card for the recipe.
 It uses a combo of heavy cream, powdered erythritol, and vanilla.

 Otherwise, you can freeze the muffins and thaw them on the countertop at room temperature the day before eating.

 The recipe below is for 3 teaspoons of pumpkin spices.
 Use this recipe to swap the 3 teaspoons of pumpkin spices recommended in the recipe.

-1 1/2 teaspoon ground cinnamon
+- 1 1/2 teaspoon ground cinnamon

-1/2 teaspoon ground nutmeg
+- 1/2 teaspoon ground nutmeg

-1/2 teaspoon ground ginger
+- 1/2 teaspoon ground ginger